How to Store Root Vegetables in the Ground

 Winter Gardening: Storing Root Vegetables in the Ground

-I can be a bit of a lazy gardener — I love working in the garden but if there’s something I can save time on then I’m all over it.
+I can be a bit of a lazy gardener.
+I love working in the garden, but if there’s something I can save time on, I’m all over it.
 One thing that I’m a big fan of is not having to dig and store vegetables over winter.
-Why do it, when a lot of them can be left in the ground?
+Why do it when many of them can be left in the ground?
+Though temperatures below 25 °F (-2.2 °C) can wipe out root veggies, anything up to that point is safe for beets, parsnips, kohlrabi, turnips, radishes, and carrots.
+The foliage will die back for the most part, but the tasty bits in the ground will store well enough.
+Spread straw mulch over the top, and they’re even better protected from ice and snow.

 Winter Gardening: Storing Root Vegetables in the Ground